healthchecks/healthchecks/templates/docs/api.md

 ## Authentication

 Your requests to SITE_NAME Management API must authenticate using an API key.
-API keys are project-specific, there are no account-wide API keys.
+All API keys are project-specific.
+There are no account-wide API keys.
 By default, a project on SITE_NAME doesn't have an API key.
 You can create read-write and read-only API keys in the **Project Settings** page.